AndersDeath/diary2/000-current.md

 # 23 May - Donnerstag - Berlin - 609 Tag der Einwanderung - Hot Sunny

 Pasha was buried.
 To be preiece his family burned him.
 It's ok I believe.
+The all day I dedicated to a work and didn't do anything specific.